sorbet/sorbet/website/docs/why-type-annotations.md

 overloaded and redefined methods, so even simple expressions like these do not always have well-known result types.

+(**Note**: Newer versions of Sorbet will attempt to assume that the type of `A = MyClass.new` is in fact `MyClass`, and require an explicit annotation _only_ when that assumption turns out to be incorrect, for example due to an override.)

 ## ... for instance variables?

 Sorbet always requires type annotations for instance and class variables, with a